rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

 At this point, your ``main.py`` file should look like this:

 .. code-block:: python
+    :caption: main.py
+    :linenos:

     import rubato as rb

+    # initialize a new game
     rb.init()

+    # begin the game
     rb.begin()

 Running ``main.py`` using ``python main.py`` should result in a window similar to this appearing: